twain/twain-direct-android/README.md

 * Transferring image blocks.
 * Assembling blocks into a final PDF.

+You can scan from either a local scanner or a cloud scanner.

 The TWAIN Direct protocol code is in a separate module from the Android UI.
 It would be easy to extract and use in any Java project.

 ## Getting Started